phn/pytpm/doc/reference_tpm.rst

   Out[9]: 21.599999999998261

 Functions ``dms_diff`` and ``dms_sum`` return a :class:`DMS` structure,
-that correponds to the difference and sum between the given DMS structures, repectively.
+that corresponds to the difference and sum between the given DMS structures, respectively.

 .. autofunction:: dms_sum
 .. autofunction:: dms_diff